tylermcvaney/package-hound/README.md

 ## ⚙️ Customizing Repository Mappings

-By default, the script will look for repositories with specific names like `pypi-authorized` for Python packages.
+By default, the script will look for repositories with specific names like `pypi-local` Python packages.
 If your Artifactory instance uses different repository names, the script will attempt to automatically detect appropriate repositories by their type.

 If you need to customize this behavior further, you can modify the `DEFAULT_REPO_MAPPINGS` dictionary at the top of the script.